 1. It’s better for soil

 Hemp is a bioaccumulator, which means that it sucks contaminants out of soil.
 At first glance, this attribute might make it seem like hemp and making hemp oil is good for soil, but contaminants aren’t the only substances that Cannabis sativa accumulates.
+If you choose to grow hemp indoors, there are many advantages to using a hydroponic system.

 In addition to removing contaminants, hemp also removes everything else present in soil including nutrients.
 Once nutrients are stripped from soil by greedy crops like hemp, it can take generations for them to regenerate.
 When multiple hemp crops are grown in succession in the same soil, nutrient depletion can become so severe that growing crops in that area again becomes impossible.